The Glengarry Highland Games – Find your inner Scot!

 Hear world-famous headliners at the Kingston blues festival

-Upriver from the pipers is the Limestone City Blues Festival in Kingston, a South Eastern Ontario festival renowned for transporting audiences to the Mississippi Bayou without leaving the shores of the Saint Lawrence River.
+Upriver from the pipers is the Limestone City Blues Festival in Kingston, a South Eastern Ontario festival renowned for transporting audiences to the Mississippi Bayou without leaving the shores of the St. Lawrence River.
 The Limestone City Blues Festival headlines some of the world’s best blues performers like Ruthie Foster and Curtis Salgado in breezy outdoor venues that keep you cool as the music heats up.
 Beyond the music, Kingston in August is perfect for al-fresco dining, shopping for fine crafts and climbing the ramparts at Fort Henry.
 A blues festival of this calibre adds to the rich line-up of things to do and see.
 Festivals in Kingston, Ontario don’t end with the blues.
 Come September, you‘ll want to return for the

 Kingston Dragon Boat Festival.
 Only a couple of hours from Toronto, Ottawa and Montreal, and minutes from Upstate New York, it’s harder to stay away than to join the fun.